pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_forms-android.md

 4. #### Using ProGuard / R8

-    The rules that must be added to proguard are in this file: <a href="https://cdn.pendo.io/sdk/install-instructions/pendo-proguard.cfg">pendo-proguard.cfg</a>
+- If you are using **ProGuard**, the rules that need to be added to ProGuard are in this file: <a href="https://github.com/pendo-io/pendo-mobile-sdk/blob/master/android/pnddocs/pendo-proguard.cfg">pendo-proguard.cfg</a>

-    For whom is using ProGuard(D8/DX only) to perform compile-time code optimization and have `proguard-android-optimize.txt`, add the following in the optimizations code line:
+- If you are using **ProGuard(D8/DX only)** to perform compile-time code optimization and have`proguard-android-optimize.txt`, add the following in the optimizations code line:
 `!code/allocation/variable`
 Your optimizations line should look like this:
-`   -optimizations *other optimizations*,!code/allocation/variable`
+`-optimizations *other optimizations*,!code/allocation/variable`

 -------------